 Due to high demand, SOC 300- level courses are restricted to declared Sociology majors for the first 6 class days of registration-Phase I.

 Restrictions will be typically be removed by 9 a.m. on the 7th day of registration.
-The Winter Quarter 2021 registration schedule is condensed.
-As a result, restrictions for minors and other non-majors will lift by 9:00am on Friday November 20th (the 5th day of registration).
+Spring Quarter 2021 registration restrictions for minors and other non-majors will lift by 9:00am on Wednesday March 3rd.
 If space is available, minors and other non-majors will be able to register at that time for 300- and 400-level courses as long as they have fulfilled any prerequisites.
 Western’s automated waitlist system will be utilized for all courses.

 Note: Summer classes are not restricted for majors only.